Home / Kid's Health / COVID-19, flu or RSV? Know the difference

 Vaccines are available for COVID, flu and RSV

-RSV vaccines have been licensed in the past year to provide needed protection against the dangerous virus.
-The Centers for Disease Control and Prevention (CDC) recommends immunizations for certain adults age 60 and older based on shared clinical decision making.
-Patients are encouraged to talk to their provider about their risk for serious RSV infection and the benefit of vaccination.
+RSV vaccines have been licensed for more than a year to provide needed protection against the dangerous virus.
+The Centers for Disease Control and Prevention (CDC) recommends immunizations for adults ages 75 and older and adults ages 60 to 74 at an increased risk of severe RSV.*

-To protect infants from RSV infection, an RSV vaccine also is recommended for pregnant women between 32-36 weeks from September through January.
-A third product, nirsevimab, is a monoclonal antibody for administration to newborns, infants less than 8 months old, and high-risk infants less than 19 months of age from October through March.* Talk to your provider about options for RSV prevention if you are pregnant or have an infant.**
+To protect infants from RSV infection, an RSV vaccine also is recommended for pregnant women between 32-36 weeks pregnant, from September through January.** Another product, nirsevimab, is available for infants less than 8 months old, and high-risk infants between 8-19 months old at an increased risk of severe RSV disease and entering their second RSV reason.
+Nirsevimab is a monoclonal antibody product that is considered a passive immunization.

 Learn more about the CDC RSV immunization recommendations.

-“COVID is still causing serious illness in Wisconsin, and vaccination should be a priority for adults and children,” said Dr. Belongia.
-“Last year, COVID cases increased during winter, and we may see a similar increase this season.”
+“COVID cases are still being seen across the United States, and vaccination should be a priority for adults and children,” said Dr. Belongia.
+“In past years, COVID cases increased during winter.
+We may see a similar increase this season.”

-The most recent version of the COVID-19 vaccine, the 2023 vaccine, is designed to prevent infection with the currently circulating strains, so even if you have been vaccinated against COVID-19 in the past, getting a booster now will increase your level of protection.
+The most recent version of the COVID-19 vaccine, the 2024-2025 vaccine, is designed to prevent infection with the currently circulating strains.
+Even if you have been vaccinated against COVID-19 in the past, getting a booster now will increase your level of protection.

-“More than 100 children died from influenza last season and most of these deaths could have been prevented by vaccination,” said Dr. Belongia.
+Nearly 200 children died from influenza last season.
+Most of these deaths could have been prevented by vaccination,” said Dr. Belongia.
+“Nearly 90% of these children were not vaccinated against the flu.”

 Older adults are also at high risk for serious influenza illness.
 The flu vaccine is recommended for all adults and children who are at least six months of age.